 Corneas that develop a degenerative disease called keratoconus thin and bulge abnormally, taking on a more cone-like shape.
 This irregularity is known as ectasia, and it interrupts the focusing of light rays, causing blurry, distorted vision that cannot be corrected with glasses or contact lenses.

 The team at Vista Eye Specialists has special expertise in the management of corneal disorders, including keratoconus.
-We have seen particularly excellent results with scleral contact lenses, rigid gas permeable contact lenses and corneal crosslinking, an in-office procedure that curbs the progression of keratoconus and helps preserve vision.
+We have seen particularly excellent results with scleral contact lenses and rigid gas permeable contact lenses.
+Corneal crosslinking, another treatment option, is available at our partner practices in northern Virginia and Richmond.

 Corneal Crosslinking for Keratoconus